 The 2-year program in automotive technology is unique to the university system and is designed to provide students with the training they need to find entry-level work in the automotive industry.
-To earn the degree, students must complete 60 credits of coursework, including 17 credits in general education and courses in computer and engineering technology.
-The automotive technology core is nearly identical to that found in the certificate program, and future technicians can also take a course in diesel technology.
-Qualified graduates may be able to find positions as dealership service managers, diagnosticians or sales specialists.
+To earn the degree, students must complete 60 credits of coursework, including 23 credits in general education and courses in computer and engineering technology.
+Students can choose between two options, each entailing nine credits: automotive technology and diesel technology.

 In addition to the certificate and degree programs in automotive technology, the college offers continuing education courses in building, construction and construction safety.
 These include a course in boiler maintenance that can help students pass the Fire Department Exam and obtain an operating permit, as well as programs that have been approved by the Department of Health and the Occupational Safety and Health Administration (OSHA).
 Students can also pursue programs in electrical work and plumbing that are based upon curricular guidelines provided by the National Center for Construction Education and Research Center.
-Course costs and lengths can vary from $279 for a 45-hour program in boiler maintenance to $1,499 for a 139-hour plumbing immersion program.
+Course costs and lengths can vary from $120 for a 3-session basic plumbing course to $1,609 for each of the following advanced classes: carpentry, electricity and plumbing.

 CUNY New York City College of Technology

 This 4-year school offers certificate programs in alcohol and substance abuse, construction management and sustainable technology.
-Additional courses are available through the college's Continuing Studies Center and its Academy for Occupational Health and Construction Safety.
+Additional courses are available through the college's Continuing Studies Center.

 Continuing Education Programs